 In conformance with 40 CFR 403.8(f)(2), the District will inspect and sample each SIU at least annually.
 The District will inspect and sample each IU found in noncompliance to verify the IU's claims that compliance has been attained.
-For instances of significant noncompliance, verification inspection and sampling will be performed within 60 days of the IU's compliance date.
-For nonsignificant instances of noncompliance, certification inspection and sampling will be performed within 90 days of the IU's final compliance date.
-Sample collection and analysis shall be performed in accordance with 40 CFR 136.
+For instances of significant noncompliance, verification inspection and sampling will be performed within 60 days of the IU's compliance, certification inspection and sampling will be performed within 90 days of the IU's final compliance date.
+Sample collection and analysis shall be performed in accordance with USEPA Approved Methods.